healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Tea Infuser: No

 The Bella Kettle’s entire carafe, including its gooseneck and lid, is made of ceramic (+2).
-Its capacity is 1.5 L, or 50.72 fl. oz., or 6 cups of water, which is on the smaller side of this line of product.
+Its capacity is 1.5 L, or 50.72 fl. oz., or 6 cups of water, which is somewhat smaller than your average household electric kettle.

 The carafe has a large opening, 3.74 inches in diameter, allowing you to comfortably pour in water from your tap or any container (+1).
 Unfortunately, the kettle doesn’t have a limescale mesh filter or a water level window, only a maximum water level indicator at the top of the heating element (+2).

 An interesting design choice of this model is that its heating element extends from inside the carafe’s bottom to near the top of the carafe’s interior.
-We assume this is the reason why the kettle's boiling time is slightly faster than other models with the same power output.
+We assume this is the reason why the kettle's boiling time is slightly faster than other models with the same 1350 W power output.

 ### 7.0 - Handle